psdh/psdh.github.io/_posts/2019-02-18-weekly-report-9.md

 ## What went well?
 * Workouts!
 Workouts! and Workouts!
+	* After the sick previous week, I was afraid of losing out on my schedule and am happy I came thru!
 	* got in 5 out of the 6 workouts that I had planned.
 Had to let go the speed workout :(
     * With the 2 runs, got in 22Km in the week (15 + 7)
     	* the long run was amazing!
 Did it in Hyde park on a bright sunny afternoon on Saturday (had actually planned for 14K but 15K is what happened :) )